Can Your Mortgage Cover Stamp Duty?

 Can you add stamp duty to your mortgage?

-Yes and no. Technically there isn’t a special type of arrangement that allows you to add stamp duty to your mortgage, but you can work around this by simply reducing the amount of deposit you put down and using the money to pay stamp duty instead.
+Yes and no. Technically, there isn’t a unique arrangement that allows you to add stamp duty to your mortgage.
+Still, you can work around this by reducing the deposit you put down and using the money to pay stamp duty instead.

-Let’s look at an example of how this could work (using SDLT rates applicable for England and Northern Ireland correct at the time of writing – September 2023):
+Let’s look at an example of how this could work (using SDLT rates applicable for England and Northern Ireland, correct at the time of writing – November 2025):

-Because most residential mortgage lenders are happy with LTVs between 75%-80%, you could instead choose to borrow £360,000, pay £90,000 as a deposit and use the extra £10,000 to cover the stamp duty (5% on properties valued between £250,001-£675,000).
-Your LTV would still be acceptable to most lenders and you’d owe the stamp duty equivalent as additional borrowing on your mortgage.
+Because most residential mortgage lenders are happy with LTVs between 75%-80%, you could instead choose to borrow £360,000, pay £90,000 as a deposit and use the extra £10,000 to cover the stamp duty (5% on properties valued between £250,001-£925,000).
+Your LTV would still be acceptable to most lenders, and you’d owe the stamp duty equivalent to additional borrowing on your mortgage.

-Adding stamp duty to a mortgage comes down to meeting affordability requirements around how much you can borrow and having enough deposit left to meet the lender’s LTV requirements.
+Adding stamp duty to a mortgage involves meeting affordability requirements regarding how much you can borrow and having enough deposit left to meet the lender’s LTV requirements.

-If you want to work out some more examples more specific to your own current situation, you can use our calculator below:
+If you want to work out some more examples, more specific to your current situation, you can use our calculator below:

 Stamp Duty Calculator